Chimoney/chimoney-community-projects/submissions/chimoney-redeem-airtime/README.md

 # Chimoney-Redeem-Airtime
-Redeem chimoney as airtime using chiconnect api
+Redeem chimoney as airtime using the Chimoney api

 view the deployed project [here](https://chimoney-redeem-airtime.vercel.app/)